PermitPipeline

 Which trades do you support?

 On the GC side: anyone bidding new construction, alterations, or major renovation.
-On the sub side: plumbing, mechanical (HVAC), electrical, sprinkler/fire protection, structural, demolition, roofing, finishes, and envelope.
+For specialty trades: plumbing, mechanical/HVAC, electrical, sprinkler/fire protection, structural, demolition, roofing, finishes, and envelope.
 If your trade isn't on this list, ask — most can be added.

 Scoring + data

-Each filing gets an A+, A, or B grade based on project value, scope of work, the trade involved, the filing stage (pre-permit vs issued), and whether the owner is named.
-A+ leads are top-tier — large projects, clear scope, real owner contact.
-A and B are progressively less actionable.
+Each filing gets an A+, A, or B grade based on project value, scope, trade fit, filing stage, freshness, and whether useful owner, architect, or contractor signals are available.
+A+ projects are the strongest fit; A and B are progressively less actionable.

 How often is the data updated?